Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 In this chapter, we will create a target that the player will move with the mouse.
 The player's ship will rotate to aim at the target.

+> [!WARNING] Requirements
+>
+> This chapter is quite mathematical.
+You need to have understood well [Chapter 1](../01_display_a_3d_ship/index.md) and vector mathematics.
+You can alse review the explainations about matrices.

 ## Creating the target's quad

 Our target will be a 2D image that will be displayed in the 3D world.
 This image must have a 3D mesh on which the texture will be applied.
 We will use a simple quad for this purpose.